Chen Shou: Later years

 According to the Jin Shu, many years after his demotion, Chen Shou was appointed as a zhongshuzi (中庶子; an aide) to the crown prince Sima Yu, but he did not assume his role.
 He died of illness at the age of 65 (by East Asian age reckoning) in 297 during the reign of Emperor Hui.

 The Huayang Guozhi gave a different account of the events before Chen Shou's death.
 It stated that Chen Shou was appointed as a zhongshuzi to Sima Yu, but was reassigned to be a Regular Mounted Attendant (散騎常侍) again after the crown prince was deposed in 299.
 Emperor Hui told Zhang Hua, "(Chen) Shou possesses genuine talent.
 He should not remain in his current appointment for long."
-Zhang Hua wanted to nominate Chen Shou to take up one of the posts of the Nine Ministers (九卿), but lost his life in 300 CE during the War of the Eight Princes.
+Zhang Hua wanted to nominate Chen Shou to take up one of the posts of the Nine Ministers, but lost his life in 300 CE during the War of the Eight Princes.
 Chen Shou died in Luoyang later.
 His talents and achievements were not reflected in his status at the time of his death and many people felt that it was an injustice to him.
 The Huayang Guozhi account apparently suggests that Chen Shou died in 300 CE or after, which did not match his year of death mentioned in the Jin Shu account.

 Sanguozhi

 Sometime in the third century after 280, Chen Shou wrote his magnum opus: the 65-volume Sanguozhi (Records of the Three Kingdoms), which records the history of the late Eastern Han dynasty and the Three Kingdoms period.
-The text was divided into three sections – Book of Wei (魏书), Book of Shu (蜀书) and Book of Wu (吴书) – and was composed of mainly biographies of notable persons in those eras.
+The text was divided into three sections – Book of Wei (魏書), Book of Shu (蜀書) and Book of Wu (吳書) – and was composed of mainly biographies of notable persons in those eras.

 Chen Shou received acclaim from his contemporaries for his work and was praised as an excellent historian.
-Around the time, another historian, Xiahou Zhan (夏侯湛), was writing the Book of Wei (魏書; Wei Shu), which recorded the history of Wei in the Three Kingdoms era.
+Around the time, another historian, Xiahou Zhan (夏侯湛), was writing his own Book of Wei (魏書; Wei Shu), which recorded the history of Wei in the Three Kingdoms era.
 He destroyed his work after reading Chen Shou's Sanguozhi.
 Zhang Hua was so deeply impressed with the Sanguozhi that he told Chen Shou, "We should entrust the responsibility of writing the Book of Jin to you."
 Chen Shou was highly regarded as such after he wrote the Sanguozhi.

 Controversies

-Despite his achievements, Chen Shou faced false accusations and other controversies.
-The Jin Shu mentioned two controversies surrounding Chen Shou and his writing of the Sanguozhi.
-His critics used them to disparage him.
+Despite his achievements, Chen Shou faced accusations and other controversies.
+The Jin Shu mentioned two controversies surrounding Chen Shou and his writing of the Sanguozhi, which his critics used to disparage him.
+Tang Geng (唐庚), a scholar from the Song dynasty, in his work called the Three Kingdoms Miscellaneous Cases (三國雜事; Sanguo Zashi) also criticised Chen Shou as a historian for two reasons.